 If we’re going to define mindful meditation, we’re going to do it right.

 It’s become more of a buzzword in the Instagram age, but the bona fide, Cambridge Dictionary definition of mindful is “deliberately aware of your body, mind, and feelings in the present moment, in order to create a feeling of calm.”

 This is where nailing down definitions gets a little more challenging.
 According to Harvard Medical School, meditation is a thousands-year-old practice that is thought to “work via its effects on the sympathetic nervous system, which increases heart rate, breathing, and blood pressure during times of stress.”
 There are many health benefits of meditation — which we’ll share below! — and many different types of meditation.

-So what happens when you put the two together?
+So what happens when you put mindfulness and meditation together?

 You get mindful meditation, a practice that focuses on deliberate movements and breathing.
 Those deliberate movements and breathing techniques can give you the tools you need to better handle stress and anxiety.
 Yoga can be part of the equation, too!

 Now that we’ve answered the “what is mindful meditation?” question, you’re probably looking for some mindful meditation how-to.